-During a special inspection, BHA generally will inspect only those deficiencies that were reported.
+During a special inspection, BHA generally will inspect only those deficiencies that were reported; confirm working smoke and carbon monoxide detectors; and any other life threatening conditions.
 However, the inspector will record any additional HQS deficiencies that are observed and will require the responsible party to make the necessary repairs.